PlainRecalls

 Recall Insight

 This CPSC action (record #19111) was formally reported on April 25, 2019.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Viessmann Werke GmbH & Co Kg, of Germany is listed as the recalling firm.
 Federal records list the affected scope as About 2,900 (in addition, about 1,400 were sold in Canada).

 The documented reason for this recall is: The boiler heat exchanger back plate can corrode and leak flue gases, allowing the boiler to emit excessive amounts of carbon monoxide, posing a CO poisoning hazard to consumers.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers with recalled boilers should immediately contact the installer or distributor from whom they purchased the boiler or Viessmann to schedule a free in-home safety inspection and repair.
 Consu… - consumers holding this product should act on that instruction rather than relying on general guidance.